Harold Taft: Illness and death

 In the late 1980s, Taft was diagnosed with stomach cancer.
 During his chemotherapy treatments, which left him frail and bald, he presented a series of reports on his health problems.
 In spite of the hardships, Taft continued to forecast the weather.
 Even during his last year of life, he continued to present weather reports on the 5pm and 6pm newscasts.
 One of his colleagues noted that he was so ill that he had to lie down and rest between the two newscasts.
 His last weather broadcast was August 30, 1991, 41 years and 10 months after his first broadcast, and he died a month later.

 A devout Lutheran, Taft had been a regular cornet player at St. John Lutheran Church in Grand Prairie and King of Glory Lutheran Church in Fort Worth.
 His funeral service had to be moved to St. Stephen's Presbyterian Church, one of Fort Worth's largest churches, to accommodate the crowd of mourners and a live KXAS broadcast.
 Taft's rival of 15 years, chief weather anchor Troy Dungan of WFAA-TV, attended the service.
-Taft is survived by his 2 children from a first marriage to Eleanor Huff Taft, Janice Taft Spooner and Earnest Taft, and several stepchildren from a second marriage.
+Taft is survived by his 2 children from a first marriage to Eleanor Huff Taft, Janice Taft Spooner and Earnest Taft, several stepchildren from a second marriage, and son Rafael Taft.

 Taft was posthumously presented the Award for Outstanding Service by a Broadcasting Meteorologist by the American Meteorological Society.
 He received the award "in recognition of his warmth as a broadcaster and his professionalism as a forecaster."

 His widow, Pat, died in 1994, and his first wife Eleanor died in 2004.